wtsi-hgi/hgi-vault/doc/design.md

 ### Overview

-The system will be comprised of two subcomponents, which may share common code:
+The system will be comprised of two components, which may share common
+code:

 1. A user-facing CLI.
 2. A batch process that actions requests, run periodically.

 The purpose of the system is to mark files to be kept or archived, action that respectively, and to delete files that have passed a threshold age.
-Files will be marked by virtue of being hardlinked into a special "vault" directory.
+Files will be marked by virtue of being hardlinked into special "vault" directories, thus utilising the filesystem an in-band record of state.

 #### The Vault

-* The vault directory will be a single directory named `.vault` in the root of a group's directory.
+* The vault directory will be a single directory named `.vault` in the root of a group's directory ([defined later](#vault-location)).

 * The vault directory will contain two subdirectories: `keep` and `archive`.